parejadan/bopflow/README.md

 ## About

-> Credit to digesting the yoloV3 CCP implementation into a pure python/TF2 implementation goes to https://github.com/zzh8829/yolov3-tf2

 The purpose of this project is to build a low-latency image solver for recaptcha puzzles.
 Why recaptcha?
 They're the modern day turing test so why not.
 The idea to build this was inspired by https://github.com/mikeyy/nonoCAPTCHA that solved puzzles using Audio analysis cloud services.
 After forking and examining the code, I realized the [image solver wasn't fully developed](https://github.com/parejadan/nonoCAPTCHA/blob/master/nonocaptcha/solver.py#L138).

 Currently the image solver does well but hasn't produced significant results to fully beat recaptcha puzzles in the wild.